Driven by the power

 The human body requires vast amounts of ATP for healthy function, especially an extremely active organs such as our brain, heart and muscle, as well as cells requiring bursts of high activity, such as immune cells.
 Mitochondrial dysfunction can affect anyone from birth to late adulthood and can be multi-systemic or organ-specific.
 Deterioration in mitochondrial functionality can be caused by genetic or environmental causes.

 Without healthy mitochondria, cells and organs malfunction leading to devastating multisystemic mitochondrial diseases.
-Point mutations and deletions in mtDNA are known to occur in certain primary mitochondrial diseases, as well as to accumulate with age, and can have profound effects on the function of multiple organ systems.
+Point mutations and deletions in mtDNA are known to occur in certain primary mitochondrial diseases, as well as to accumulate with age, and can have profound effects on brain, muscle, kidney, pancreas, immune system function and more.

 Mitochondria